 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Travel by train between Prague, Czechia and Bratislava, Slovakia is: Fully open.
+Travel between Prague, Czechia and Bratislava, Slovakia by train is: Partially open.

-The above information was last checked on 7/25/21.
-Remember to check the latest COVID-19 travel safety regulations for your train between Prague and Bratislava closer to your date of departure here
+The information above was last checked on 11/29/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Prague and Bratislava before traveling.

-The restriction level for your return train to Prague, Czechia from Bratislava is: Fully open.
+The restriction level for your return train to Prague, Czechia from Bratislava is: Partially open.

-International entry is allowed for: Entry is fully open for citizens and permanent residents of Slovakia
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Slovakia

 Conditions of reentry: